-Gore had to run for a full six-year term in 1908 and was reelected.
-In 1912, T.P.
-Gore became an ardent supporter of New Jersey Governor Woodrow Wilson for the presidency.
-Senator Gore traveled to Wisconsin to speak on Wilson's behalf and won half of Oklahoma's delegates to the Democratic National Convention for the New Jersey governor.
-During the convention Wilson was an underdog to Speaker of the House Champ Clark, who had the support of a Senator Gore introduced legislation that would have prohibited Americans from booking passage and traveling on ships belonging to belligerent countries.
-His bill went nowhere and Gore resorted to sponsoring a resolution which did little more than purport to express the disapproval of the Congress of those citizens who chose to travel on armed ships.
-T.P.
-Gore was horrified that President Wilson, reelected in 1916 on a slogan of "He Kept Us Out of War", was creeping towards entering the European conflict.
-Senator Gore's pacifism, dislike of internationalism, and fear of the effect of war on the economy of the United States made him somewhat obsessed by restricting the right of Americans to travel overseas.
-Gore had gone from strongly supporting the Wilson administration to becoming a political opponent of the president.
-Senator Gore stoutly opposed the draft, saying he believed in a volunteer army.
-Gore was also deeply opposed to a bill, which gave the government the authority to censor the press during wartime.
-Gore did support Wilson's espionage bill, but quickly regretted his actions, sadly Once the United States had entered World War I, T.P.
+Gore did support Wilson's espionage bill, but quickly regretted his actions, sadly the government the authority to censor the press during "has already been used or abused to throttle freedom of speech and freedom of the press."
+Woodrow Wilson remained popular in Oklahoma during the World War and many Sooners were appalled by what they perceived to be their senator's refusal to support the war.
+Gore's popularity in Oklahoma plummeted.
+According to Professor Billingsley, of 225 Oklahoma newspapers, not even one supported Senator Once the United States had entered World War I, T.P.
 Gore spoke out to urge Americans to buy war bonds.
 "It is as much a public duty to buy bonds as to pay taxes," Gore said.
 "The man with the pocketbook must stand back to back with the boy with the bayonet."
 Evidently Gore did not feel likewise when it came to a particular Oklahoma interest: oil.
 Senator Gore attached an amendment to the War Revenue Act of 1918, which began the discovery depletion allowance; in effect, the Gore amendment exempted from the income tax all revenue from oil which represented capital.
 Prior to the adoption of the Gore amendment, oil producers had paid more taxes when the oil depletion allowance had been based upon cost.
 Senator Gore bitterly disappointed President Woodrow Wilson when the Oklahoman supported Wilson's cherished dream of U. S. entry into the League of Nations with reservations.
 President Wilson had been adamantly opposed to the idea of any reservation being attached to the League proposal, an attitude his opponents used to make the stricken chief executive appear to be unreasonable.
-The fact the reservations had been sponsored Gore likely derived some small satisfaction when Congressman Farris lost to Republican John W. Harreld in the general election.
+The fact the reservations had been sponsored concluding the legislation by Massachusetts Senator Henry Cabot Lodge, whom Wilson hated, made it all the more bitter.
+Senator Gore was one of only four Democrats in the Senate who spurned the president's plea not to vote for the League with reservations.
+Oklahoma Democrats watched with horror T. P. Gore's actions and it became apparent there would be an intraparty fight should he seek reelection in 1920.
+Gore was equally determined to run for reelection.
+Ferris in the Democratic primary, Gore campaigned all across Oklahoma, but his record in the Senate became too much of a burden for him to carry.
+Senator Gore lost, winning only 43% of the vote.
+Gore likely derived some small satisfaction when Congressman Farris lost to Republican John W. Harreld in the general election.
 T. P. Gore returned to his law practice and bided his time.
 Increasingly, Gore represented oil interests and enjoyed a successful and lucrative law practice.
 Thomas P. Gore entered the Democratic primary for the United States Senate in 1924 when Senator Robert L. Owen retired.
 Gore competed against two other significant candidates for the nomination; former governor Jack Walton and Congressman Everette B. Howard.
 Walton had been removed from office and was largely discredited, but won the primary with just over 30% of the vote.
 Congressman Howard had 28% of the vote and Gore trailed a distant third with close to 19% of the vote.
 It was a humiliating showing for a man who had once been one of the most popular politicians in the state.
-Yet, Thomas P. Gore was not done with politics, nor was politics done with T. P. Gore.
-Knoxville's Urban Wilderness expands by 100 acres, over 7 miles of trails
+Yet, Thomas P. Gore was not done with politics, nor was politics done with T. P.